-Although beating Georgia’s summer heat can sometimes be a challenge, there are plenty of fun ways to cool off with friends, family, and plenty of savings.
+Although beating Georgia’s summer heat can sometimes be a challenge, there are plenty of fun ways to cool off with friends and friends.
 Not only are there five lakes in the state, but you can also go river tubing down the historic Chattahoochee River right inside the city.

 Atlanta's Water Parks

 Atlanta is home to two water parks: Six Flags White Water and LanierWorld.
 Set aside an entire day to enjoy the fun in store for your family at each park.
 Whether you’re seeking thrills and rides or want to relax by the water, each water park has something for everyone in the family.